vinodpandey/elpistechsolutions.com/content/tos.md

 1. This is a **non-refundable product** as the users can download it immediately after the payment.
 So, no refund will be issued once the product is purchased.
 2.  **In each category, one sample is available for free.
 We strongly recommend to go through the free sample before buying the subscription.**
-3. However, if you have purchased a wrong product by mistake and want to replace it, you can request the same within 3 days via email to sales@website.
+3. However, if you have purchased the wrong product by mistake and want to replace it, you can request the same within 3 days via email to support@mycbseguide.com.

 ## Other points